ruoshui-git/cyb-python/notes/2020-12-12-compiling-john.md

                 b = (DES_bs_vector *)&DES_bs_all.B[0] DEPTH;
                                       ^~~~~~~~~~

 ...
-Lots of warnings by clang ...
+Lots of warnings from clang ...

 ar: creating aes.a
 ar: creating secp256k1.a